Introduction to Management Accounting

 - It is a tool to monitor the performance of the business.

-There are various types of budgets prepared by the firm to adequately allocate financial resources and make optimum utilisation to generate desired results and outcomes.
-Furthermore, as per the needs and wants of the company, managers prepare budgets and herein, the following are the budgeting techniques used by the financial manager of Jeffery and Son Ltd:
+There are various types of budgets prepared by the firm to adequately allocate financial resources and make optimum utilization to generate desired results and outcomes.
+Furthermore, as per the needs and wants of the company, managers prepare budgets, and herein, the following are the budgeting techniques used by the financial manager of Jeffery and Son Ltd:

-Incremental budgeting: It is a budgeting technique which is based on slight changes from the preceding period's estimated results or actual outcomes.
-However, it is considered as the traditional means of budgeting because in this budgets are prepared by making use of information from the previous reporting period.
+Incremental budgeting is a budgeting technique that is based on slight changes from the preceding period's estimated results or actual outcomes.
+However, it is considered the traditional means of budgeting because budgets are prepared by making use of information from the previous reporting period.

 Based on the above-identified different methods, the most appropriate and suitable technique of preparing the budgets for Jeffrey and Son's smake is operational budgeting.
-The rationale behind this is that it will help in preparing different budgets for different operations so that activities can be carried out in effective manner (Zimmerman and Yahya-Zadeh, 2011).
+The rationale behind this is that it will help in preparing different budgets for different operations so that activities can be carried out effectively (Zimmerman and Yahya-Zadeh, 2011).

-On the basis of the above reconciliation statement, various departments of Jeffery and Son's Ltd have to bring modifications in their approach so that variances can be avoided or prevented.
+Based on the above reconciliation statement, various departments of Jeffery and Son's Ltd. have to bring modifications in the approach so that variances can be avoided or prevented.

-Selling department: In this department, the sales manager has to make smart and accurate estimations of sales prices so as to avoid negative variance.
-In order to do so, the management of Jeffery and Son's Ltd has to carry out market research so that they can identify the demand for products as well as the spending power of the target audience so that sales prices can be set accordingly (Lucey, 2002).
+Selling department: In this department, the sales manager has to make smart and accurate estimations of sales prices to avoid negative variance.
+To do so, the management of Jeffery and Son's Ltd. has to carry out market research so that they can identify the demand for products as well as the spending power of the target audience so that sales prices can be set accordingly (Lucey, 2002).

-Production department: According to the current situation, wastage of raw materials during the production process is one of the major concerns for the senior authority of Jeffery and Son's Ltd. However, in order to reduce this concern, management has to indulge the latest technological equipment or machinery so that the production process can be enhanced and optimum utilisation of available resources can be made.
+Production department: According to the current situation, wastage of raw materials during the production process is one of the major concerns for the senior authority of Jeffery and Son's Ltd. However, to reduce this concern, management has to indulge in the latest technological equipment or machinery so that the production process can be enhanced and optimum utilization of available resources can be made.

-Human resource department: Considering the present position, labour variance is showing positive results as compared to other departments.
-Therefore, Jeffery and Son's Ltd need to indulge in more training and development sessions so that employees can be motivated to improve their skills and abilities and carry out work in effective and efficient manner (Ko
+Human resource department: Considering the present position, labor variance is showing positive results as compared to other departments.
+Therefore, Jeffery and Son's Ltd. needs to indulge in more training and development sessions so that employees can be motivated to improve their skills and abilities and carry out work effectively and efficiently (Ko